BernhardWebstudio/fylr-ipt-proxy/docker/db/README.md

 ## How It Works

-Unlike typical PostgreSQL Docker images that only run init scripts on first start, this setup uses a custom entrypoint that runs on **every container start**.
+This setup uses a custom entrypoint that runs on **every container start**.
 This allows:

 - ✅ Existing databases to be enhanced with SSL and read-only user automatically
 - ✅ Password updates without manual SQL commands
 - ✅ Idempotent setup - safe to restart containers
 - ✅ Configuration changes to take effect on restart

-#### SSL Certificates
+## SSL Certificates

-SSL certificates are **automatically generated** on first container start if they don't exist in `docker/db/ssl/`.
-The generated certificates include:
+SSL certificates are **required** and must be generated on your host machine before the first start (see Quick Setup step 1).
-- `ca.crt` - CA certificate (distribute to clients for verification)
-- `ca.key` - CA private key (kept on server)
-- `server.crt` - Server certificate
-- `server.key` - Server private key

-Subsequent container starts will detect and reuse the existing certificates.
+On every container start, the startup script will:
+- Detect the existing certificates in `docker/db/ssl/`
+- Configure PostgreSQL to use them
+- Fail safely if certificates are missing (with helpful error instructions)

 ## Connecting from External Clients